Sandy beaches, secluded coves, crystal clear waters and breathtaking landscapes

 The peninsula of Halkidiki in Greece with its highly distinctive shape is reminiscent of three ‘fingers’ of land pointing out into the Aegean Sea.
 Halkidiki is famous for its beautiful coves and bays, rocky headlands, secluded white sandy beaches and crystal-clear waters.
 Halkidiki’s climate is typically Mediterranean, with warm, sunny autumns, which means you can swim and sunbath until late into the year.
-With conditions the way they are in autumn, Halkidiki in Greece is an amazing autumn getaway, not to be missed.
+With conditions the way they are in autumn, a single parent holiday in Halkidiki is an amazing autumn getaway, not to be missed.

 The countryside in Halkidiki takes on an autumnal glow and the earth begins to deliver its Mediterranean bounty of oil, grapes and wine.
 The sea is still pleasantly warm from the hot summer and when the burning heat has subsided, the resorts in Halkidiki quieten down and there are hardly any tourists left.
 Enjoy the gentle warming autumn sun and warm waters of the sea.
 And make sure that you experience the reddy-orange glow of the woods in the UNESCO World Heritage Site of Mount Athos.
 They are simply stunning.